 This inspiring book makes the foundational concepts of Goldie Hawn’s MindUP program accessible to parents and applicable to everyday life.
 Goldie Hawn weaves in her own parenting experiences into several practical mindfulness techniques that you can start with your child today.
 With her work firmly grounded in mindfulness research, she offers parents a way to connect with their children to ultimately raise happy, healthy adults.
 The foreword by Daniel Siegel and multiple references to other brain scientists inspire confidence that mindfulness is not just a passing fad.
 I love that this book is an easy-to-use guide for introducing mindfulness to my daughter.

 7. Relaxation Stories

-Imaginations and Imaginations 2, by Carolyn Clarke
+Imaginations, Imaginations 2, and Imaginations 3, by Carolyn Clarke

 A Hoberman Sphere is a great way to introduce deep yogic breathing to children because it imitates the inflating and deflating of their lungs as they breathe.
 During my daughter’s intense tantrums last year, we introduced the Hoberman Sphere to help bring awareness to her breath in hopes of planting a seed for self-soothing.
 Having a visual representation of the breath has proved to be an invaluable tool to encouraging her to inhale and exhale.